High Risk Car Insurance: How to Find the Best High Risk Auto Insurance

 You may have heard of high risk auto insurance companies, or perhaps you have been told you should talk to one about your coverage.
 If so, odds are that you have tickets or accidents on your record that mean you don't qualify for coverage from a standard insurance company.
 If you're wondering what the difference is and how to get the best rate even when you need high risk auto insurance, the answers are straightforward.

 Auto Insurance for High Risk Drivers

 What makes a high risk auto insurance policy necessary for any particular driver depends on the insurance company itself.
 Each company can decide for itself which drivers qualify for their standard policies and which do not.
 That means that while your current company may tell you that you can no longer be covered under their standard insurance plan, other companies may not see you the same way.

-As a general rule, a high risk insurance policy is one designed for a driver who has multiple marks against their driving record in the form of tickets and accidents.
+As a general rule, with regards to motor vehicle insurance for Canadians, a high risk insurance policy is one designed for a driver who has multiple marks against their driving record in the form of tickets and accidents.
 In some cases there may be serious violations such as a DUI that makes a driver high risk.
-The distinction means that due to the tickets or accidents, the driver is seen as someone who is more likely to be involved in an accident and file a claim with the insurance company.
+The distinction means that due to tickets or accidents, the driver is seen as someone who is more likely to be involved in an accident and file a claim with the insurance company.
 Because they are viewed as being a higher risk to insure, the premiums for high risk drivers are often higher.

 Standard and high risk are defined by each insurance company in turn, so there is no clear definition of either.

 What is a High Risk Auto Insurance Company?

 While some companies may offer a few policies in the high risk area, there are companies that specialize in them.
 High risk auto insurance companies have created policies that meet the needs of drivers who are trying to prove themselves and work off demerit points.